rbleattler/mdop-docs/mdop/mbam-v25/mbam-25-supported-configurations.md

 For additional configurations that are specific to the Configuration Manager Integration topology, see [Versions of Configuration Manager that MBAM supports](#bkmk-cm-ramreqs).

 **Note**
 Microsoft provides support for the current service pack and, in some cases, the immediately preceding service pack.
 To find the support timelines for your product, see the [Lifecycle Supported Service Packs](https://go.microsoft.com/fwlink/p/?LinkId=31975).
-For additional information about Microsoft Support Lifecycle Policy, see [Microsoft Support Lifecycle Support Policy FAQ](https://go.microsoft.com/fwlink/p/?LinkId=31976).
+For more information about Microsoft Support Lifecycle Policy, see [Microsoft Support Lifecycle Support Policy FAQ](https://go.microsoft.com/fwlink/p/?LinkId=31976).

 ## MBAM Supported Languages